erdmannl/csPortfolio/README.md

 <details>
  <summary>WebPage</summary>
  *WebPage [here](https://erdmannl.github.io/calvin/CalvinTheCat.html)
- I really enjoyed this project.
-I enjoyed working with the design and layout of everything.
-The main challenge I had was working with the image flipping when the mouse goes over it and getting that function to work properly.
-I think that the aesthetic of the page is pleasent and well done.
+ In this project my goal was to create an aesthetically pleasing and clean cut webpage.
+I enjoyed working with the html and the css, as I don't usually spend much time coding in these languages.
+The hardest part was finding out a way to make the image flip when the mouse goes over it.
 </details>

 <details>